-Brett Kavanaugh’s Supreme Court Nomination Hearing Has Been Overrun With Protestors
+Brett Kavanaugh’s Supreme Court Nomination Hearing Has Been Overrun With Protesters

 Protesters have disrupted the opening minutes of hearings to confirm Brett Kavanaugh, Donald Trump’s Supreme Court nominee, with some dressed as characters from the Hulu series The Handmaid’s Tale, representing Kavanaugh’s hardline stance on abortion.

-As The Daily Mail reports, the first 15 minutes of today’s hearing were drowned out by shouting protesters, who were removed one-by-one as another would start shouting as his or her peer was being removed from the room.
+As The Daily Mail reports, the first 15 minutes of today’s hearing were drowned out by shouting protesters, who were removed one by one as another would start shouting as his or her peer was being removed from the room.

 Many focused on Kavanaugh’s anti-abortion record.